aholbreich/Casperle/README.md

 ##Features

-- [*] Syntax highliting included.
+- [x] Syntax highliting included.
 Styles improved for that.
-- [*] Link to author is removed from article list.
+- [x] Link to author is removed from article list.
-- [*] Author reference reduced to the image in the Article
+- [x] Author reference reduced to the image in the Article
+- [ ] Discuss integration
+- [ ] Google analytics integration

 Feel free to fork, report issues or feature requests.